franzmelchiori/alyvix_com/pages/05.blog/20200428_ibb/item.md

 ## Trust is Good, Control is Better

 "The cloud applications provider defined their SLAs in such a way that they were only measured from the moment when the requests arrived on their side.
 So SLA compliance was not affected by anything happening between Friedrichshafen and the data center.
 Instead what's more important to us is that the employees in Friedrichshafen and our other locations are able to open our applications and work with them at any time."
-Andreas Zipse, IT/Facility Manager, IBB
+Andreas Zipse, IT/Facility Manager, IBB AG

 Given the lack of complete control, there was an obvious need for an appropriate level of monitoring.
 IBB needed a tool that could verify the availability and responsiveness of business-critical cloud services 24 hours a day, at any location.
 Additionally, any tool had to be able to record the corresponding performance data.